 Now it’s ready for dipping.
 Twirl some chilled apples in there.
 Red, green, as long as they’re crisp and cold they’ll be great!
 This would also be great to just dip cold, sliced apples in for snacking.

 Chill in the fridge to set the caramel.
-At this point you could leave them as is like I have.
+At this point you could leave these honey caramel apples as is like I have.
 I think the unique flavor of the honey makes them interesting enough on their own, or you could drizzle in chocolate, roll in nuts or cookie crumbs, etc. See this post here for a great how-to.

-In a heavy sauce pan over medium heat, combine cream, honey, and salt.
+- In a heavy sauce pan over medium heat, combine cream, honey, and salt.
 Once warmed and whisked together, bring to a rolling boil.
 Reduce heat to a simmer (it should still be bubbling, but not so hot that is splatters all over).
-Stir and scrape sides of pot down occasionally until a candy thermometer (you should all have one by now–they cost about 3 bucks!) reaches 260 degrees.
+Stir and scrape sides of pot down occasionally until a candy thermometer reaches 260 degrees.